Skip to main content Skip to navigation

 Recruiting: Advertising

-You can advertise your opportunity for free on our student jobs portal, myAdvantage.
+You can advertise your opportunity for free on our student jobs portal, myAdvantage

-In line with our Advertising Policy we are not able to approve an employer registration if the employer is a private individual account or sole trader.
+In line with our Vacancy Advertising Code, we are not able to approve an employer registration if the employer is a private individual or sole trader and we will not advertise roles directly employed in a private home by the home owner or tenant.

-Please ensure you have read our Vacancy Advertising Code of Practice and that your advert is compliant with this.
-The policy includes that students should be paid at UK National Minimum Wage or above (or the National Living Wage for student aged 23+)Link opens in a new window.
+The advertising code includes that students should be paid at UK National Minimum Wage or above (or the National Living Wage for student aged 21+).
 There is a policy exception, however, where the opportunity is limited to applicants from a named Warwick course that incorporates a placement, for the purpose of providing that placement.
 To be aware that some students will not be in a position to undertake an unpaid opportunity.

 You can use the vacancy template to draft your opportunity - the notes below may also be helpful.